karimarttila/clojure/clickstream-generator/README.md

 I needed clickstream events for an internal POC (proof of concept) I implemented some time ago.
 Since I'm pretty exited about Clojure and wrote a couple of blog articles about Clojure in [my Medium Publication](https://medium.com/@kari.marttila) I thought that I publish the clickstream generator web application in my Github account as a Clojure example.

-So, this is a simple clickstream generator to demonstrate how to create a simple web service server using [Clojure](https://clojure.org/).
+So, this is a simple clickstream generator to demonstrate how to create a simple Web service server using [Clojure](https://clojure.org/).

 ## Technical Description